GM3322/android-test/README.md

 ![test showcase](https://github.com/GM3322/android-test/assets/84188600/d2889632-7425-4c66-aa47-40553ec0925c)

-It originated from Telegram group "Samsungtt" and it oftenly paired with the explosion of Galaxy Note 7, suprisingly, some ppl actually belive its real :D The language is "UA" unfortunatelly but i managed to translate it:
+It originated from Telegram group "Samsungtt" and its oftenly paired with the explosion of Galaxy Note 7, suprisingly, some ppl actually belive its real :D The language is "UA" unfortunatelly but i managed to translate it: